Smart City Urban Innovation Centers

 How does a Smart City Urban Innovation Center improve urban living?

-These centers enhance urban living by improving public services, reducing environmental impact, and fostering economic growth through innovative solutions.
+These centers enhance urban living by improving public services, reducing environmental impact, fostering economic growth, and promoting community engagement.

 What are the costs associated with Smart City Urban Innovation Centers?